rRuseva/IR_mastersCourse/README.md

 # IR_mastersCourse
-Repository containing exercises for the course Information Retrieval .
+Repository containing exercises and final project for the course Information Retrieval.